Louisiana residents flee as Hurricane Delta bears down on U.S. Gulf Coast

 LAKE CHARLES, La.
-(Reuters) - The streets in this city in southwest Louisiana were deserted as a powerful Hurricane Delta approached, threatening to add misery to people struggling to recover from the damage inflicted by a hurricane less than two months ago.
+(Reuters) - The streets in this southwest Louisiana city were deserted on Friday as Hurricane Delta approached, threatening to add misery to people struggling to recover from the damage inflicted by a hurricane less than two months ago.

-Delta was a Category 3 storm on the Saffir-Simpson scale early Friday, packing winds of 120 miles per hour (325 kph) and already being felt onshore with gusty winds and heavy rains.
-Rivers were full and local street flooding was reported from the coast to Baton Rouge inland.
+Delta was a Category 3 storm on the Saffir-Simpson scale early Friday, packing winds of 115 miles per hour (185 kph) and soaking parts of the state with heavy rain.
+New Orleans will see only gusty winds, forecasters said, but central and southwest communities could face a “life threatening” storm surge of up to 11 feet (3.3 meters).

 “In this community, there are a lot of homes that were damaged and so a lot of people are concerned about staying in that structure again,” Lake Charles Mayor Nic Hunter said in an interview.